circles.diy

 The circles.diy Manifesto

-People are not products. circles.diy will never sell data, track behaviour or design for addiction.
-The platform exists to support connection, creativity and shared purpose.
+People are not products. circles.diy will never sell data, track behaviour for profit, or design for addiction.
+The platform exists to support connection, creativity and shared purpose - not to extract value from your attention.

 Open.
 Hackable.
 Yours. circles.diy is built for those who build - creators, tinkerers and collaborators.
 You can self-host it, fork it and extend it.
 Freedom through transparency.

-Your data and relationships belong to you.
+Your circles and their shared history belong to you collectively.
 Moving, federating, and interoperating are built-in rights, not premium features.
 No one should ever lose their community to a locked platform.

 Attention isn't a commodity. circles.diy sustains itself through voluntary contributions - shared funds, time, or skill - not ads or manipulation.
 Value flows from participation, not exploitation.